stupiding/kaggle_EEG/models/README.md

 14. **save_freq**: frequency to save models

 #Cross validation
 The 8 series are evenly split into 4 groups, indexed by 01, 23, 45 and 67.
+Only **v67** validation models are uploaded.
 To change the validation set, you need to modify parameter **train_series** and **test_series** in model file.
 For example:
 xx_v01.py:
 ```
   train_series = [2, 3, 4, 5, 6, 7]